Want to find out more?

 - 90% or more of the tour is on cycle routes (this includes on quiet roads).

-- Accommodation provides family rooms, and contains a playground or swimming pool for the kids.
+- Accommodation provides family rooms, and a playground nearby for the kids.

 Where it is necessary to pass along a busy road, and there is not a suitable footpath for cycling, we always advise walking the bikes on the grass or path rather than cycling on the road with children.
 These instances are kept to a minimum and will not exceed 500 metres at any one time.